polterguy/magic.data.common/README.md

 ## [sql.delete]

 This slot works similar to the **[sql.select]** slot, except (ofc) it doesn't allow for **[join]**, and is for deleting records.
-But its where arguments are applied in a similar fashion.
+But its **[where]** argument is applied in a similar fashion.
 You can find an example below.

 ```
 sql.delete